Th0rGarden/abracadabra-for-obsidian/README.md

 ### Bug Reports & Feature Requests

 Please report any bugs or suggest new features by creating an issue on the [GitHub repository](https://github.com/Th0rGarden/abracadabra-for-obsidian/issues).
-Before submitting, you may want to check the [bug reporting guide](https://th0rgarden.github.io/abracadabra-for-obsidian/#faq) in our docs for tips on creating the most effective reports.
 Better yet, try submitting an issue though Abracadabra’s built-in issue submitter! (find the button in the info card)

 ---